Guide | How to Migrate Hard Drive to SSD in Windows 10/11

 No matter you want to migrate hard drive to SSD for better performance or larger capacity, AOMEI Backupper will help you to complete it with ease and ensure cloning disk to SSD with secure boot.

-After migration, you can also use AOMEI Bakcupper for daily data protection, for example, you can backup Windows 10 system or important files in case of accidental system failures and data loss.
+After migration, you can keep using AOMEI Bakcupper for daily data protection, for example, backup system image or important files automatically in case of accidental system failures and data loss.